vibewell25/vibewell/docs/redis-production-config.md

 ## Security Considerations

-1. Always use strong passwords for Redis
+1. Always use strong passwords/tokens for Redis
 2. Enable TLS/SSL for Redis connections in production
 3. Use network security groups or firewall rules to limit Redis access
 4. Consider using Redis AUTH